isc-projects/stork/doc/user/usage.rst

 Communication Status With the Monitored Machines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The communication status with the monitored agents and daemons is shown on
+The communication status with the monitored agents and daemons.
+To see the
-the apps pages for the respective daemons.
-To see the detailed status for all
-apps and daemons on a single page, navigate to ``Monitoring`` and then
+detailed status for all daemons on a single page, navigate to ``Monitoring``
-``Communication``.
+and then ``Communication``.
 If this page shows no communication issues,
 all connected systems are online.
 If there are issues, the page lists a hierarchical view
 of the Stork agents, Kea Control Agents, and the daemons, highlighting any
 for which communication failures have occurred.
 The communication failures